twilio/video-quickstart-ios/README.md

 ### Configuring the Access Token Server

-If you want to be a little closer to a real environment, you can download one of the video quickstart applications - for instance, [Video Quickstart: PHP](https://github.com/TwilioDevEd/video-quickstart-php) and either run it locally, or install it on a server.
+If you want to be a little closer to a real environment, you can download one of the video quickstart server applications - for instance, [Video Quickstart: PHP](https://github.com/TwilioDevEd/video-quickstart-php) and either run it locally, or install it on a server.
 You can review a detailed [tutorial](https://www.twilio.com/docs/api/video/user-identity-access-tokens#generating-access-tokens).

-You'll need to gather a couple of configuration options from your Twilio developer console before running it, so read the directions on the quickstart.
+You'll need to gather a couple of configuration options from the Twilio developer console before running it, so read the directions on the quickstart.
 You'll copy the config.example.php file to a config.php file, and then add in these credentials:

  Credential | Description
 ---------- | -----------